“Just got the ‘live thing’ shivers. It’s been about a year. Woooop!”

 This R&D project brings together three talented, pulse-quickening, Bristol born artists from the dance battle and streetdance world – Paris Crossley, Frankie Johnson and Lewis Norman, with Lea Anderson directing (The Cholmondeleys, The Featherstoneaughs).
 The creative team includes Ruth Ramsay as Designer, Liz Clarke as dramaturg and Mufti Games as critical friends.

-Based on the chance play order of ipod shuffles, the R&D will explore the structure of the work, establishing the ‘rules’ for voting and whether this can work for online, as well as live audiences
+Based on the chance play order of ipod shuffles, the R&D explores the structure of the work, establishing the ‘rules’ for voting and whether this can work for online, as well as live audiences